ivo-/bund/README.md

 Now is the time to create a bundle out of your users state.
 A bundle is a wrapper for all the state management logic that maintains the state identity -> a pointer to the last state.
-This is what the `bund` library is - a tool to bundle and compose your immutable application state logic.
+This is what the `bund` library is - a tool to bundle and compose bundle of your immutable application state logic.

 ```js
 const usersBundle = bundle({